ONLYOFFICE/onlyoffice-suitecrm/README.md

 ## 🛠️ Installation

-Follow the steps below to install the ONLYOFFICE plugin for SuiteCRM:
+Follow the steps below to install the ONLYOFFICE add-on for SuiteCRM:

-### Step 1: Download the plugin
+### Step 1: Download the add-on

 Download the latest stable release (`.zip` file) from the [Releases page](https://github.com/ONLYOFFICE/onlyoffice-suitecrm/releases).